Acoustic plasmons and conducting carriers in hole-doped cuprate superconductors

+In conclusion, our observation of acoustic plasmons sheds light on the nature of the conducting carriers of hole-doped cuprates.
+O $K$-edge RIXS results demonstrate that the $p$ and $d$ orbitals are hybridised in ZRS bands and UHB, consistent with XAS results.
+The observation of plasmons at both UHB and ZRS resonances corroborates the ZRS picture, revealing that the acoustic plasmons indeed result from the delocalized nature of the ZRS.
+Our findings indicate that the conducting carriers are of ZRS rather than O $2p$ holes.

-{\bf{ Methods}} The LSCO single crystals with $x=0.12$ were grown by the traveling-solvent floating zone method\cite{Komiya2002, Komiya2005, Ono2007}.
-After growth, the crystals were annealed properly to remove oxygen defects.
+{\bf{ Methods}} The LSCO single crystal with $x=0.12$ was grown by the traveling-solvent floating zone method\cite{Komiya2002, Komiya2005, Ono2007}.
+After growth, the crystals were annealed appropriately to remove oxygen defects.
 The value of $x$ was determined from an inductively-coupled-plasma atomic-emission spectrometric analysis.
+The LSCO single crystal has lattice constants $a = b=3.78$~{\AA} and $c = 13.2$~{\AA}.

-O $K$-edge RIXS measurements were conducted at a newly constructed AGM-AGS spectrometer\cite{lai2014} of beamline 41A at Taiwan Photon Source in National Synchrotron Radiation Research Center (NSRRC), Taiwan.
-RIXS spectra were recorded with $\sigma$ polarized incident X-rays and the sample was at 23~K. Before RIXS measurements, a clean sample surface (001) was obtained on cleaving the sample in air.
-The instrument energy resolution was ${\Delta}E \approx$ 20~meV FWHM for all the RIXS measurements.
+O $K$-edge RIXS measurements were conducted at a newly constructed AGM-AGS spectrometer\cite{Singh2021} of beamline 41A at Taiwan Photon Source in National Synchrotron Radiation Research Center (NSRRC), Taiwan.
+RIXS spectra were recorded with $\sigma$-polarized incident X-rays; the sample was at 23~K. Before the RIXS measurements, a clean sample surface (001) was obtained on cleaving the sample in air.
+The instrumental energy resolution was ${\Delta}E \approx$ 20~meV FWHM for all RIXS measurements.
 All RIXS spectra were normalized to the fluorescence intensity.
 See Supplementary Information for the experimental setup.

-We calculated the loss function in terms of the one-band Hubbard model with the full long-range Coulomb interaction carefully taken into account\cite{markiewicz2007, markiewicz2008}.
+We calculated the loss function using the random phase approximation and the one-band tight-binding model with the full long-range Coulomb interaction carefully taken into account\cite{markiewicz2007, markiewicz2008}.
 See Supplementary Information for the details.

 {\bf{ Acknowledgements}}

 We acknowledge NSRRC staff for technical support.
 We thank Teppei Yoshida for technical advice on cleaving LSCO crystals.
 This work was supported in part by the Ministry of Science and Technology of Taiwan under Grant No. 103-2112-M-213-008-MY3 and MOST 108-2923-M-213-001.
 We acknowledge the support by Japan Society for the Promotion of Science under Grant No. 19K03741.
 The work at Northeastern University was supported by the US Department of Energy (DOE), Office of Science, Basic Energy Sciences grant number DE-FG02-07ER46352 and benefited from Northeastern University's Advanced Scientific Computation Center (ASCC), and the NERSC supercomputing centre through DOE grant number DE-AC02-05CH11231.
 The work at Los Alamos National Laboratory was supported by the U.S. DOE NNSA under Contract No. 89233218CNA000001 and by the Center for Integrated Nanotechnologies, a DOE BES user facility, in partnership with the LANL Institutional Computing Program for computational resources.
 Additional support was provided by DOE Office of Basic Energy Sciences Program E3B5.